These Passion Fruit Bars have a super-crispy buttery crust with a perfectly balanced tart and tropical filling!

 I knew that I loved these bars, but the real test came when we served them to a few friends.
 Some of them thought they were lemon bars before they tasted them, and were so surprised—and happy!—to find a whole new flavor waiting for them!
 They were a universal hit, and I think I made a few more passion fruit converts that day.

-Here are my two secret weapons for making these bars: frozen passion fruit pulp and non-melting powdered sugar.
+- Frozen passion fruit pulp.
 The passion fruit pulp is from a local Mexican grocery store—if your area has a sizable Latino population, chances are the freezer section might have a similar product!
 You can probably substitute the pulp of fresh passion fruit, but those are much harder for me to track down, and I haven’t tried it myself.
 If you use the frozen puree, just make sure it’s defrosted (duh) before making the recipe.

-Non-melting powdered sugar is one of those professional tricks that I think everyone should know about.
+- Non-melting powdered sugar.
+This is one of those professional tricks that I think everyone should know about.
 If you’ve ever made a dessert and sprinkled a gorgeous layer of powdered sugar on top, only to find that it’s absorbed moisture from the dessert and turned into a wet, gloopy mess, this is the product for you!
 It’s basically powdered sugar microscopically coated with fat, so that the sugar doesn’t absorb any moisture and stays pristine for days.
 It is a lifesaver for desserts like these bars, which often start to get damp and gross-looking in a matter of minutes.
 The texture is a little finer than powdered sugar—maybe a cross between powdered sugar and corn starch?—which you can kind of tell in the close-up pictures.
 Taste-wise, I can’t tell a difference between regular powdered sugar, especially since it’s usually used in very small amounts as a garnish.

 I bought mine from a local LA culinary supply store (Surfas, holla!).
 You can buy it from Surfas online, or King Arthur Flour also carries their own brand.